Skip to main content

 Both

-Full picture
+Full picture across time

 A statistical significance test (t-test) is run for all gaps to confirm whether the observed difference is real or could be due to chance.